LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 problem for any specific type, e.g. integer, by writing:

 	| ?- lgtunit::quick_check(type::valid({integer}, +integer)).

+You can find the list of the basic supported types for using in the template in the API documentation for the library entities `type` and `arbitrary`.
+Note that other library entities, including third-party or your own, can contribute with additional type definitions as both `type` and `arbitrary` entities are user extensible by defining clauses for their multifile predicates.

 An optional argument, `n/1`, allows the specification of the number of random tests that will be generated and run.
 The user can define new types to use in